 Nuts have been connected to lower levels of LDL and as a result, can improve the lining of your arteries and lower your inflammation that can result in heart disease.

-Eric Greene, APRN, CNP had a great article on Lp(a) from last year that also covers information on LDL.
+Eric Greene, APRN, CNP had a great article a few years ago that covers information on LDL.

 Why are Nuts Able to Do This?

-Nuts are loaded with nutrients – many of which some great “heart-healthy” substances!
+Nuts are loaded with nutrients – many of which are some great “heart-healthy” substances!

 Unsaturated Fats – Nuts contain both monounsaturated and polyunsaturated fats which are thought to lower bad cholesterol levels.